fongc123/notes/Introduction to Programming with C++/Getting Started.md

 ### Additional Notes
 - `cannot open source file "crtdbg.h" (dependency of "upstream")`
 	- Problem: Compiler extension is broken.
-	- Solution: Reoload extension and restart Visual Studio Code.
+	- Solution: Reload extension and restart Visual Studio Code.
 - `intelliSenseMode "msvc-x64" is incompatible with compiler path`
 	- Problem: IntelliSense could not find the new compiler (*?*)
 	- Solution: Change `intelliSenseMode` value to `${default}` in `settings.json`